locnnil/workshop/docs/how-to/git-workshop.rst

    }

-Mind that any activities
+Mind that any activity
-that rely on the workshop's contents should now occur inside the workshop:
+that relies on the workshop's contents should now occur inside the workshop:

 .. code-block:: console